 When men are considering surgery to gain a flatter stomach, there are two surgical options.
 A tummy tuck (abdominoplasty) is a surgical procedure to remove excess abdominal skin while tightening the abdominal muscles, while liposuction removes fatty tissue which has gathered in certain areas.

 A tummy tuck is not a way to lose weight.
 In fact, the best male candidates for surgery are within several pounds of their ideal weight.
 Often a tummy tuck is performed in conjunction with liposuction to reduce fat on the waist or ‘love handles’.
 When compared to the female tummy tuck, the male tummy tuck focuses more on a firm and flat abdomen rather than the curves.
+If you would like to know more about male tummy tucks, give our London clinic a call and we can arrange a consultation.

 FAQs for Male Tummy Tuck